Florida Residential Lease Agreement

 Dangers of Radon Gas

-All rental agreements must include a general disclaimer about the dangers presented by high levels of radon gas.
-This gas is a naturally occurring radioactive gas that may cause health issues with prolonged exposure.
+Florida rental agreements must include a warning about the dangers of radon gas.
+This gas is a naturally occurring radioactive gas that may cause health issues with extended exposure.

 This is an example of a radon gas disclosure: